New York Mets vs Los Angeles Dodgers Odds, Spread, and Totals

 Mets vs Dodgers Betting Trends

-- New York has failed to cover the spread in its last seven games.
+- New York finally managed to break its streak of losses ATS, going 1-7 in its last eight contests.

 Mets vs Dodgers Injury Reports